 In the above example, we configured 2 days as Days Off and confirmed the operation.
 Note that in Work Details, Team Services recalculated iteration times, taking into account the days that the developer will not work.

 This way the configuration of the iteration is done, with capacity planning taking into account the resources that will act in the development.
+Additional resources as needed could include outsourcing teams and IT consultants.

 We hope this article was helpful and that you can plan the team's capacity using Visual Studio Team Services to help track the evolution of the development iterations of your projects!